Mid-Strength Beer Benefits: Does Switching to 3% Help?

 Here's where it gets honest.

-Some people drink more when beverages are labelled lower-strength.
-The psychology is predictable: it feels 'healthier', so you have an extra one.
+People drink more when beverages are labelled lower-strength.
+A Cambridge-led study published in Health Psychology tested this in a laboratory bar with 264 weekly drinkers, and the pattern was clear: drinks labelled "Super Low" were consumed at 214 ml on average versus 177 ml for unlabelled drinks.
+The psychology is predictable: it feels healthier, so you have an extra one.
 Or two.
 You'd have stopped at three pints of the strong stuff, but four of the lighter one seems fine.

 If that's you, the maths collapses.
 Four pints at 3% delivers the same alcohol as 2.4 pints at 5%.
 You've gained nothing except a fuller bladder.